thomasjuhoonkim/thomasjuhoonkim/README.md

 <img src="./banner.png">

-#### I'm a Software Developer from Ontario, Canada.
+### I'm a Software Developer from Toronto.

 ### About Me:

+- 💼 I'm currently working part-time as a Software Developer for Four Star Inc.
-- 🔭 I'm a Code Breaker at EnPowered, helping to decrypt utility bills in Ontraio, New York, and Ohio.
+- 🏢 I've previously interned as a Code Breaker at EnPowered and as a Designer at Grobo.
-- ⚡ In my free time, I like learning about new subjects such as Cryptography, Web Development, and Business.
+- 📕 In my free time, I like learning about new subjects such as Cryptography, Web Development, and Business.
-- 🌱 Exploring the world of Software Development and Entreprenuership and the like.
-- ⚡ Fun fact: I named myself Thomas when I was 7 while I watching Thomas the Train.
+- 🚂 Fun fact: I named myself Thomas when I was 7 while I watching Thomas the Train.
-- 🤔 I’m currently looking for Fall 2022 Internships.

 ### Languages and Tools :